snayfach/MicrobeCensus/README.md

 Finally, we quantify RPKG for gene G in each library:
 >RPKG for G in L1 = (100 mapped reads)/(1 kb)/(100,000,000 bp sequenced / 2,500,000 bp AGS) = 2.5
 >RPKG for G in L2 = (100 mapped reads)/(1 kb)/(100,000,000 bp sequenced / 5,000,000 bp AGS) = 5.0

+### Training
+We have included scripts and documentation for retraining MicrobeCensus, using user-supplied training genomes and gene families.
+Documentation and scripts can be found under: MicrobeCensus/training

 ### Citing
 If you use MicrobeCensus, please cite: